Molossians: Reign of Pyrrhus

 Aeacides's son Pyrrhus came to the throne in 295 BC.
+In 295 BC, Pyrrhus transferred the capital of his kingdom from Passaron to Ambracia.
+In c.
+290 BC, Pyrrhus made Dodona the religious capital of his domain and adorned it by implementing a series of construction projects.
 Pyrrhus, being a skillful general, was encouraged to aid the Greeks of Tarentum and decided to initiate a major offensive in the Italian peninsula and Sicily.
 Due to its superior martial abilities, the Epirote army defeated the Romans in the Battle of Heraclea (280 BC).
 Subsequently, Pyrrhus's forces nearly reached the outskirts of Rome, but had to retreat to avoid an unequal conflict with a more numerous Roman army.
 The following year, Pyrrhus invaded Apulia (279 BC) and the two armies met in the Battle of Asculum where the Epirotes won the eponymous Pyrrhic victory, at a high cost.

 In 277 BC, Pyrrhus captured the Carthaginian fortress in Eryx, Sicily.
 This prompted the rest of the Carthaginian-controlled cities to defect to Pyrrhus.
 His Italian campaign came to an end following the inconclusive Battle of Beneventum (275 BC).
 Having lost the vast majority of his army, he decided to return to Epirus, which finally resulted in the loss of all his Italian holdings.
 Because of his costly victories, the term "Pyrrhic victory" is often used for a victory with devastating cost to the victor.